zineb198/DefiIA/README.md

 From the command line run the following line :
 > python main.py

-In this architecture, you will find the models in the 'model' folder and the submission files in the 'result' folder. <br />
+In this architecture, you will find the models in the `model` folder and the submission files in the `result` folder. <br />

 ### 2. Transformers : Bert